- About ME

 - Interfacing with the Rackham Graduate School on petitions

-In general, the ASO acts as a resource for information.
-In cases where the ASO is not able to provide information, students will be referred to the appropriate University organizations.
-You can reach the ASO by emailing firstname.lastname@example.org.
+In cases where the Graduate Coordinator nor the ASO is able to provide information, students will be referred to the appropriate University organizations.
+You can reach the Graduate Coordinator at firstname.lastname@example.org.

-Please note that our office becomes quite hectic in September due to new student arrivals and from January through March due to application processing, which has strict deadlines that must be met.
-Though we will endeavor to help you with any requests you may have in a prompt and efficient manner, we would greatly appreciate your patience during this time period.
+Please note that our office becomes quite hectic in September due to new student arrivals and from January through March due to application processing, which has strict deadlines.
+Though we will endeavor to help you in a prompt and efficient manner with any requests you may have, we greatly appreciate your patience during these time periods and encourage you to email with simple requests.

-The Main Office in Mechanical Engineering (2250 GG Brown) is responsible for processing employment paperwork for GSRAs, Graders, and GSIs.
+The Main Office in Mechanical Engineering (2370 GG Brown) is responsible for processing employment paperwork for GSRAs, Graders, and GSIs.
+They also oversee the scheduling of ME conference rooms via the email address MEConferencerooms@umich.edu.